dan-lovelace/web-extension-boilerplate/README.md

 ### `package`

-Prepares your project for publishing on extension stores.
-It generates ZIP files in a directory named `versions` that may be uploaded directly in the extension management dashboards.
+Prepares your project for publishing to the extension stores.
+It generates a ZIP file, with the given manifest version, that may be uploaded directly in the extension management dashboards.
+Output files are placed in the `versions` directory.

 #### Sample usage